-The Foreign Languages and Literatures department is proud to be one of the patron sponsors of the Worcester Latino Film Festival.
+The Language, Literature and Culture (LLC) department is proud to be one of the patron sponsors of the Worcester Latino Film Festival.
 We join Centro Las AmÃ©ricas and the Consortium colleges to bring to Clark and Worcester communities a week-long festival of recent Spanish-language cinema.

 The films are shown in Spanish with English subtitles, and they reflect the rich diversity of Spanish-speaking cultures in the United States and in Latin America.
 Each year, the festival invites a Latino filmmaker of note to join us.
 Clark has hosted the Dominican filmmaker, Angel Muñiz (Nueva Yol and Nueva Yol 3) and the Chicana filmmaker, Lourdes Portillo, whose El diablo nunca duerme/The Devil Never Sleeps has also been shown at film festivals around the world.
 Other visiting directors have included Ela Troyano, Natasha Estebanex, Jan Egleson, José Luis Valenzuela, Ivonne Belen and Jorge Dyszel.